apache/libcloud/docs/compute/drivers/outscale_inc.rst

 * (Soon) US East (New Jersey) Region
 * (Soon) Asia (Hong Kong) Region

-Outscale INC is an american company: prices are in $.
+Outscale INC is an American company: prices are in $.

 API Docs
 --------